-I need to sign a lease agreement or else I will lose the space.
-Will the Licensing Officer be able to do the initial inspection this week?
+How quickly will a Licensing Officer be able to do the initial inspection?

-Each application is processed in order of receipt, and while Licensing makes every effort to process applications in a timely manner, it may not always be possible to conduct the initial inspection prior to the deadline given by a landlord for signing a lease.
-It is the responsibility of the applicant to use the information in both the Community Care and Assisted Living Act and the Child Care Licensing Regulation to help guide decisions about entering into a lease agreement or mortgage.
+Each application is processed in order of receipt, and while Licensing makes every effort to process applications in a timely manner, there may be a delay between submitting your application and receiving your Initial Inspection.
+In many cases it may not always be possible to conduct the initial inspection prior to the deadline given for signing a lease or contract.
+The Community Care and Assisted Living Act and the Child Care Licensing Regulation can help to provide you with information regarding legislated requirements.

-Once you have submitted your application documents to the Intake team at REACHccfl@vch.ca they will be reviewed.
-If they are complete a Licensing Officer will be assigned to your application and will contact you to discuss next steps.
+Once you have submitted your application documents to Licensing they will be reviewed, and a Licensing Officer will contact you to discuss next steps.
 Please note that submitting an incomplete application will result in processing delays.